 Policies and Criteria for Validation

-Providers are required to submit programme(s) leading to CAS awards to QQI for validation prior to offering them to learners.
-Such programmes must be validated by QQI prior to delivery.
-New policies and criteria for validation were established and published in May 2016.
-Providers are asked to familiarise themselves with the new policies.
+Providers are required to submit programme(s) leading to CAS awards to QQI for validation prior to offering them to learners as such programmes must be validated by QQI prior to delivery.
+Providers are asked to familiarise themselves with current QQI policies when preparing applications

 Implementation of new Validation Policies and Criteria